open-metadata/OpenMetadata/openmetadata-docs/content/deployment/kubernetes/gke-troubleshooting.md

 />
 </div>

+Please validate:
-Please validate all the prerequisites mentioned in this [section](/deployment/kubernetes/gke).
+- all the prerequisites mentioned in this [section](/deployment/kubernetes/gke)

-Please validate the configuration of `dags_pv_pvc.yml` file.
+- the configuration of `dags_pv_pvc.yml` file
-Please validate `storageClassName` filed in YAML file.
+- `storageClassName` filed in YAML file